pingcap/docs-cn/query-execution-plan.md

 - One is on the Coprocessor of TiKV/TiFlash, with the intermediate results of the aggregation function calculated when the table scan operator reads the data.
 - The other is at the TiDB layer, with the final result calculated through aggregating the intermediate results of all Coprocessor Tasks.

+The operator info column in the `explain` table also records other information about `Hash Aggregation`.
+You need to pay attention to what aggregate function that `Hash Aggregation` uses.
+In the above example, the operator info of the `Hash Aggregation` operator is `funcs:count(Column#7)->Column#4`.
+It means that `Hash Aggregation` uses the aggregate function `count` for calculation.
+The operator info of the `Stream Aggregation` operator in the following example is the same with this one.

 #### `Stream Aggregate` example